 - 1. Students are prohibited from wearing, while on the school grounds during the school day and at school-sponsored events, clothing that exposes underwear, buttocks, or the breast of a female.
 This prohibition does not apply, however to a costume or uniform worn by a student while participating in a school-sponsored activity or event. - 2.
-Hair: If hair color is extreme and not of a color that would occur naturally, it will not be permitted. - Footwear: Footwear will be worn by students.
+Hair: If hair color is extreme and not of a color that would occur naturally, it will not be permitted. - 3.
+Footwear: Footwear will be worn by students.
 For safety on the playground and during physical education classes, appropriate footwear will be worn by students.
 The footwear should protect the foot and safeguard the health of others.
 Footwear that damages the floor surfaces is prohibited.
 No house shoes will be allowed. - 4.
 Headwear: Students (male or female) are not permitted to wear any covering on their heads (hats, scarves, etc.), in any covered building (classroom, cafeteria, gym, etc.).
 Doo rags or fitted bandanas will not be allowed. - 5.
-Bottoms: Short shorts, body shorts, spandex shorts, or cut off shorts are never to be worn to school.
-All shorts and skirts must be hemmed and must be no shorter than 5 inches above the top of the knee cap.
-Stirrup pants, tights, and elastic type pants are not permitted unless accompanied with proper covering applicable to the 5 inch rule.
-Any form fitting bottom must have rear pockets. - Tops: Sleeveless shirts, tank tops, halter tops and sun dresses must cover three inches across each shoulder.
-No sleeveless cut-outs are allowed.
+Bottoms: Short shorts, body shorts, spandex shorts, or cut off shorts are never to be worn to school All shorts and skirts must be hemmed and must be no shorter than 5 inches above the top of the knee cap.
+Stirrup pants, tights, and elastic type pants are not permitted unless accompanied with proper covering applicable to the 5 inch rule. - Tops: Sleeveless muscle shirts, tank tops, halter tops and sun dresses without proper covering are not permitted.
 Tops shall cover the shoulder, chest, back and stomach areas.
-Shirts and blouses must cover undergarments and cleavage.
-Sheer or see-through tops should only be worn over a garment that meets the dress code requirements.
+Shirts and blouses must have sleeves and be buttoned if applicable, and in girls situations, cover straps and appropriate parts of the body.

 - 7. Jewelry/Body Piercings: Jewelry such as body piercing will not be allowed except in the ears. - 8.
 Face Painting / Hair Coloring: Face painting or hair coloring is not conducive to the learning environment and is not allowed. - 9.
 Standard of Appearance: Dress and grooming should be clean and in keeping with health and sanitary practices.
 Clothing should fit properly. - 10.
 Inappropriate Student Dress: Dress shall not be extreme, exhibitionist or immodest in style to the extent that it interferes with the educational process or the effective operation of the school.
 See through clothing is not permitted unless accompanied with proper under garments.
 Clothing with inappropriate designs, signs or language are not permitted.
 This includes clothing advertising tobacco, alcohol, or drugs.
 Examples of dress that are not acceptable: - Clothing exposing midriff, back, side or shoulders - Hospital type attire - Clothing that is excessively worn with tears or holes - Clothing that is intended to be worn as an undergarment (such as boxer shorts or white under shirts) - All clothing with waistbands should be worn with the waistband at the top of the hipbone where the natural waistline is.
-Sagging is not permitted! - Unbuttoned shirts - Pants with holes or tears above the knee - Sleepwear
+Sagging is not permitted! - Basketball or other athletic practice gear (PHS only) - Unbuttoned shirts - Pants with holes or tears above the knee - Sleepwear